Daniel Somers

 Daniel Somers (14 January 1983 – 10 June 2013) was an American soldier who committed suicide in 2013.
-He had been suffering from various health problems, including posttraumatic stress disorder (PTSD), and left a suicide note that was later published on Gawker, after which it went viral.
+He had been suffering from various health problems, including post-traumatic stress disorder (PTSD), and left a suicide note that was later published on Gawker, after which it went viral.

 Background

 Daniel Somers was the son of a physician and a health-care administrator.
 He married Angeline Roth, his former high school sweetheart, in 2001.
 The couple had no children.
 Somers enlisted in the National Guard in 2003.
 One year later he was deployed to Iraq as part of the Tactical Human Intelligence Team.
 In Operation Iraqi Freedom he served over 400 combat missions.
 By 2008, a year after the end of his second deployment, he had been diagnosed with PTSD, traumatic brain injury (suffered in combat), fibromyalgia, and a host of other medical problems.

 After returning from the war in 2007, Somers founded a band in the Phoenix area called Lisa Savige.
 He served as guitarist, vocalist, songwriter, and bandleader for the group.
 Lisa Savige performed at various live events in the US Southwest and on KWSS-LP, the independent radio station in Phoenix, frequently donating its proceeds to benefit people wounded in the Middle East.
 Lisa Savidge disbanded in 2011.

 Somers sent a letter to the VA in October 2011, describing his symptoms as worsening in several ways, including nightly panic attacks and auditory hallucinations.
 In that letter, he said his situation "drives me to consider suicide very seriously on a daily basis."